tanaypratap/learning-deep-learning/tensorflow/3-input-XOR/readme.md

+# 3-input XOR : TensorFlow Basics

 	Train a 3 input XOR using Deep Learning Techniques.

 	It covers a lot of TensorFlow and Deep Learning Basics using this example.